 Grow Your Own Cocktail

 Whether you know a bartender with a green thumb, a gardener who likes to mix their own drinks, or just someone looking for a new hobby, the Cocktail Herbs Grow Kit makes an excellent pastime.
 Right from the windowsill your friend can grow six fresh varieties of herbs for cocktails: borage, lavender, lemon balm, mint, Thai basil, and thyme.
-Available at Terrain, $16.
+Available on Amazon, $16.